Destination Illinois: Whitey’s Ice Cream

 It started with a dairy worker named Chester Lindgren.

-“We make ice cream like we like to eat it,” Tunberg said.
+“We make ice cream like we like to eat it,” Tunberg says.
 “We don’t cut corners to save on cost, or whatever the case may be because we want it to be the best experience possible.
-The ice cream you ate back in the day is probably the same quality ice cream you’re going to get today.
-I think it just has that old timey, nostalgic feel to it, which they will remember coming to.
-It’s just always kind of going to have that same feel.
-They hear the malt machines going, and it’s reminiscent of times past.”
+The ice cream you ate back in the day is probably the same quality ice cream you’re going to get today.”

-Tunberg believes besides the ice cream, there’s one specific reason people keep coming back.

-“We always keep a clean store,” Tunberg said.
-“We’re always bright and cheerful.
-You’ll be greeted with a friendly smile.
-There are billions of combinations that you can put together.
-We will always be willing to help you make the right decision and find the flavor that works for you.”

 Although lots of people enjoy Whitey’s in the summer, the ice cream shops are open all year long.

-You can learn more about the history of the shop, by clicking here.
+You can learn more about the history of the shop on its website.